SpongeBob's Truth or Square: Critical response

 Truth or Square received generally polarized reviews from critics and fans, and was criticized mainly due to the Patchy the Pirate segments, with many comparing them to the segments from "Christmas Who", "The Sponge Who Could Fly", and "Ugh".
 Paul Mavis from DVD Talk said "Truth or Square is a strange mix of some truly memorable animated SpongeBob moments interrupted unfortunately by the largely unfunny Patchy the Pirate segments."
 He added "All of those amusing moments in Truth or Square, along with the Charlie Brown Christmas ending, make one forget the patchy Patchy segments in Truth or Square."
 Roy Hrab of DVD Verdict gave the episode a negative review saying "Wow...
 This is without a doubt the lamest SpongeBob episode I have ever seen[...]
 In fact, nothing interesting happens at all.
 The Patchy interludes and reliance on cameos merely draws attention to the episode's lack of substance."

-However, the special did garner some positive reception.
-Nancy Basile of the About.com gave the special positive reviews and wrote, "I had doubts that the recent Truth or Square special of SpongeBob SquarePants would be funny or clever.
+Nancy Basile of the About.com praised the special and wrote, "I had doubts that the recent Truth or Square special of SpongeBob SquarePants would be funny or clever.
 I was quite wrong."
 She added that "My kids and I were mesmerized."
 Jose Strike of the Animation World Network positively reacted to the special and wrote "Truth or Square is a major treat; in fact, I'm so happy I think I'll drop on the deck and flop like a fish..."
 Ian Jane of DVD Talk said "Truth or Square isn't your typical episode, as it mixes up a lot of live action material in with the more traditional animated sequences to very unusual effect."
 He added "[...]but there's enough here in terms of the gags and the jokes that even if it's not a classic episode, it's still one worth seeing."
 Nickelodeon animation president Brown Johnson said that the special is her favorite among the series.

 In 2010, Tom Kenny won at the 37th Annie Awards for the Best Voice Acting in a Television Production category for his performance as the voice of SpongeBob SquarePants in the special.

+Retrospective

+In an October 2023 interview with the Los Angeles Times, Pink expressed regret over performing the "We've Got Scurvy" song used during the special, labeling the song "a real mistake", and stated that she would have not done that retrospectively.